 Nancy Faul is an International Board Certified Lactation Consultant since 2011 and also serves as Co-Chairperson for Florida Business Case for Breastfeeding.
 She began her career as a peer counselor volunteer with the WIC program in 1999 and has worked in the field of lactation for over 17 years.
 In 2000 she received her Certified Lactation Counselor (CLC) from the Center for Breastfeeding and continued her education with receiving her B.S. for Maternal and Child Health: Lactation Consulting in 2013.
 Nancy has held the position as WIC Breastfeeding Coordinator/Peer Counselor Coordinator for Flagler County in the State of Florida and is currently working as a Lactation Specialist for Brevard County WIC in addition to pursuing her M.A. for Health Education.

-Breast Feeding Friendly Child Care Chair
+Child Care Award Program Chair

 Krista M Schoen